MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: MF-LAL

 \subsection{Generating molecules with high property scores}

 Our goal is to generate compounds at fidelity $k$ that maximize some generation objective.
-To accomplish this, we perform gradient-based optimization to find a point $\mathbf{z}_k$ in the $k$th latent space that maximizes the generation objective, and then decode $\mathbf{z}_k$ into a molecule using $p_{\theta_k}$.
+To accomplish this, we perform gradient-based optimization to find a point $\mathbf{z}^{(i)}_k$ in the $k$th latent space that maximizes the generation objective, and then decode $\mathbf{z}^{(i)}_k$ into a molecule using $p_{\theta_k}$.
 For our generation objective, we do not want to simply maximize $\hat{f}_k$, but instead the upper confidence bound (Eq. \ref{eq-ucb}) to ensure exploration during active learning.
 In addition, we also introduce a novel likelihood-based term to the generation objective that encourages the model to only sample compounds at higher fidelities that also scored well at the lower fidelities.
 Specifically, when generating a molecule at fidelity $k$, we maximize the likelihood that the molecule would also be generated at fidelity $k-1$ with a high property score.
 This additional term greatly restricts the area of the chemical space explored by the high fidelity oracles, reducing the computational cost wasted on non-promising areas and making the use of high-cost oracles feasible.
 It also means the higher fidelity latent spaces encode a more limited distribution of compounds, improving the quality of samples generated from those latent spaces.
 Indeed, we show that the likelihood term is critical for strong performance (Table \ref{ablation-table}).

-To compute the likelihood of a point $\mathbf{z}_k$ at fidelity $k$, we first generate a set of $M$ high-scoring compounds at fidelity $k-1$.
+To compute the likelihood of a point $\mathbf{z}^{(i)}_k$ at fidelity $k$, we first generate a set of $M$ high-scoring compounds at fidelity $k-1$.
 Next, we map those points to a sum of Gaussians in the $k$th latent space using $h_{\xi_{k-1}}$, giving us a set of $M$ parameters $\{(\mu^{(j)}_k, \sigma^{(j)}_k)\}_{j=1}^M$.
-We then measure the likelihood of point $\mathbf{z}_k$ in the generated sum of Gaussians distribution.
+We then measure the likelihood of point $\mathbf{z}_k$ in the generated sum of Gaussians distribution (see Appendix \ref{appendix-training} for mathematical details).
 This guarantees that the compounds generated in latent space $k$ are also likely to have been generated in $k-1$ with high scores.
 Thus, we effectively reduce the size of the chemical space that must be explored at fidelity $k$ to only compounds that have already shown promise at the lower fidelities.
-Mathematically, maximizing the likelihood of a point $\mathbf{z}^{(i)}_k$ in latent space $k$ is equivalent to maximizing the probability density function evaluated at that point: